 4. Our scope of services is vast, including:

 A. Every child receives a nutritious breakfast, lunch and an afternoon snack 5 days per week.
 Severe Malnourishment is high among new arrivals.

-B. Over 50% of children receive extra nutrition every day in the form of an additional snack.
+B. All children receive extra nutrition every day in the form of an additional snack.

 C. 20% of children receive Plumpy Nut or another intensive-nutrition supplement daily.

-D. Nursing Mothers are provided meals daily.
+D. Nursing Mothers are provided meals.
 For infants who cannot be nursed, formula is provided by EHE for the family.

 E. Day Care children receive Early Childhood Education.
-Children ages 4 and up receive free education and all necessary supplies through our School licensed by the Ethiopia Ministry of Education.
+Children ages 4 and up receive free Nursery School and Kindergarten education and all necessary supplies through our School licensed by the Ethiopia Ministry of Education.

 F. Families receive supplemental food for home use monthly as well as hygiene supplies.